NULL-ONE-HERE/VTAPI-Caller/README.md

 # VTAPI-Caller

-This caller is primarily a proof of concempt and used for later usage in a bot hopefully.
+This caller is primarily a proof of concept and used for later usage in a bot hopefully.